okfn/opendatasurvey/templates/faq.md

 <h3 id="scoring">How does the scoring system work?</h3>

 The Open Data Census measures the state of openness of 10 data sets for each country.
-Several elements of openness (according to [the Open Definition](http://opendefinition.org)) and availability are assessed by the Census:

-* Does the data exist?
-* Is the data in digital form?
-* Is the data publicly available?
-* Is the data available online?
-* Is the data available for free?
-* Is the data machine readable?
-* Is the data available for bulk download?
-* Is the data openly licensed?
-* Is the data available in a timely manner and up to date?

-The overall score for a dataset is created from the answers to these questions, and the overall country score from the 10 scores for the datasets in each country.
+The overall score for a dataset is based on the response to specific questions with varying weightings - the weighting for each question is listed in the question table above.
+The overall country score is then calculated from the score on each dataset.

-**Check back soon for more information!**

 <h2 id="more">If you are intrigued by Open Data...</h2>